x

 - Though it is completely unnecessary to use it, it is considered socially polite and helps to lessen mis-communications.

 - This is also used as a 'forceful hint or suggestion', to avoid direct conflict.
-For Example:

 Mother to her child: "mater vas sa" (It's bath time?) gives the unspoken indication the child is to get ready and take a bath.
 Socially this gives each person the ability to obey commands while knowing they could have done otherwise if desired.